-Kittens, like children, must be taught how to live in your home.
-It's up to you to teach them right from wrong and to help them find acceptable ways to do the things they need to do (run, jump, eat, claw, and poop).
-To do this you must first set rules with which you're comfortable; some families are fine with animals on furniture, for example, while other families insist that animals sleep in their own little beds.
+Kittens, like children, must be taught how to live in your home, and it's up to you to set rules with which you're comfortable.
+Some families are fine with pets on furniture, for example, while other families insist that pets sleep in their own little beds.

 Once you've set the rules, you'll need to provide your kitten with the means to follow the rules.
-For example, if you want your kitten to sleep in its own bed you'll have to purchase or make an appropriate sleeping place for it.
-If you don't want your cat to scratch up your rugs, you'll have to provide a scratching post.
+For example, if you want your kitten to sleep in its own bed, you'll have to purchase or make an appropriate sleeping place for it.

-At least 75 percent of kitten or cat discipline involves trouble-shooting to discover the reason for the undesirable behavior and then correcting the situations that caused it.
-Sometimes a bit of re-training is called for, such as when a cat stops using the litter box.
+At least 75 percent of kitten or cat discipline involves troubleshooting to discover the reason for the undesirable behavior and then correcting the situations that caused it.

 Healthy kittens and cats should keep their claws, and they do need to scratch.
-They do not, however, need to scratch up your oriental rugs or good furniture!
-Destructive scratching can be avoided with a 3-pronged plan: providing desirable scratching surfaces, setting the limits, and trimming claws or using plastic nail caps.
+The trick is to keep them away from furniture and other objects.
+Destructive scratching can be avoided with a three-pronged plan: providing desirable scratching surfaces, setting the limits, and trimming claws or using plastic nail caps.

-Scratching posts vary in price and styles and will provide a selection of scratching surfaces for your kitten.
+- Provide sturdy scratching posts.
+Scratching posts vary in price and style and will provide a selection of scratching surfaces for your kitten.
 One popular and inexpensive option is a corrugated cardboard model.
-Offer as many scratchers as you can afford and/or have room for, for healthy scratching variety.
+Offer as many scratchers as you can afford and/or have room for, for a variety of healthy scratching options.

-While it's actually harmful to your kitten's health to have him declawed, it's a good idea to trim those needle-sharp claws.
+- Trim your kitten's claws.
+While it's actually harmful to your kitten's health to have it declawed, it's a good idea to trim those needle-sharp claws.
 Not only will this make destructive scratching less of an issue, but it will also lessen the chance that you'll be scratched by an energetic feline playmate.

 Litter Box Training

-Most kittens will readily adapt to a litter box, especially if they were raised with a mother cat.
+Most kittens readily adapt to a litter box, especially if they were raised with a mother cat.
 Otherwise, it's usually easy to train a kitten to the box.
 Make sure it's easily accessible, filled with a quality litter, and cleaned at least once a day.
 Immediately after a meal, place your kitten in the box.
-You may have to demonstrate by guiding his paw for a few scratches in the litter, but he'll quickly get the idea.
+You may have to demonstrate by guiding its paw for a few scratches in the litter, but the kitty will quickly get the idea.

-Chances are, if you followed the previous instructions, your kitten will not make mistakes, but in the rare event that he does so repeatedly, poor litter box maintenance may be the cause.
-Since litter box avoidance is a major cause of surrenders of cats to shelters, it is important that cats be given a fighting chance, by making sure their litter boxes are kept immaculately clean.
-Another option is to spray your kitten's litter box with an attractive scent such as Cat Attract, sold at pet stores.
+Chances are, if you follow the instructions, your kitten will not make mistakes, but in the rare event that it does so repeatedly, poor litter box maintenance may be the cause.
+Because litter box avoidance is a major cause of surrenders of cats to shelters, it's important that they be given a fighting chance with immaculately clean litter boxes.
+Another option is to spray your kitten's litter box with an attractive scent, such as Cat Attract, sold at pet stores.

 Chewing and Biting

-Kittens, like human babies, examine everything with their mouths, especially when teething.
+Like human babies, kittens examine everything with their mouths, especially when teething.
 As with toddlers, it's important to keep harmful items out of kittens' reach.

 Ideally, you'll have rules in mind for your kittens before they start leaping.
 Which counters, couches, and shelves are fair game?
-Which are off limits?
-A simple training method involves praising and petting your kitten when they leap onto acceptable surfaces while scolding and removing your kitten from unacceptable surfaces.
+Which are off-limits?
+A simple training method involves praising and petting your kitten when it leaps onto acceptable surfaces, while scolding and removing it from unacceptable surfaces.
 If this doesn't work, a quick squirt of water on the nose will usually do the trick.